SeanK27/ElectricWheelChair/README.md

 # Electric Wheelchair Prototype

-The Electric Wheelchair Prototype is a personal project for a prototype of an electric wheelchair.
+The Electric Wheelchair Prototype is a personal project with the goal of designing a prototype of an electric wheelchair.
 This repository stores the control code for multiple device options and will soon include documentation for full project.

 ## Features
 - Full 360 degree range of control including turn on the spot